-Entering Alice Palmer’s house in London is a little like taking a peek inside her mind; designed entirely by her, from the kitchen extension—which she deftly coordinated without an architect—to the palette of primary colors that’s woven throughout the property, every element is perfectly in tune with her own design sensibilities.
-As the founder of Alice Palmer & Co, which specializes in lampshades and décor, she spends her days cooking up beautiful designs for other people’s homes—so it stands that her own space would be just as expertly curated.
+Entering Alice Palmer’s house in north London is a little like taking a peek inside her mind; designed entirely by her, from the kitchen extension – which she deftly coordinated without an architect – to the palette of primary colours that’s woven throughout the property, every element is perfectly in tune with her own design sensibilities.
+As the founder of Alice Palmer & Co, which specialises in lampshades and homeware, she spends her days cooking up beautiful designs for other people’s homes – so it stands that her own space would be just as expertly curated.

-Checking the cozy and fun boxes in one, the designer has combined treasured antiques with playful colors and prints to create a playful space.
+Ticking the cosy and fun boxes in one, the designer has combined treasured antiques with playful colours and prints to create a true house of fun.
 Think sunshine yellow walls in the hallway, a hand-painted red-and-white striped fireplace in the sitting room (the perfect complement to her much-loved Rander Ceramic Stool), and her very own Alice Palmer lampshades strung from the ceiling in the kitchen.
 It’s in the latter that we gathered when Palmer kindly invited us over to discover her world.
 We asked her to answer a few quick-fire questions about her home truths, and this is what she said.

 Workspace: I am so lucky to have found a studio space right at the end of my road (it was a stroke of luck; a friend was moving out of it at the same time I was looking for somewhere).
 We have now turned it into a shop that’s by-appointment-only as well, which is such an exciting step.

-Dinner party guest list: Édith Piaf, to sing to us; Jaime Parladé, a Spanish interior designer whose work I am obsessed with; Quentin Blake, a favorite illustrator of mine; Frida Kahlo—I would love to see what outfit she would turn up in; Paul Newman, for a swoon; Joni Mitchell, a true female icon who, I think, would have some amazing stories; and Moira from Schitt's Creek—just for a laugh.
+Dinner party guest list: Édith Piaf, to sing to us; Jaime Parladé, a Spanish interior designer whose work I am obsessed with; Quentin Blake, a favourite illustrator of mine; Frida Kahlo, I would love to see what outfit she would turn up in; Paul Newman, for a swoon; Joni Mitchell, a true female icon who, I think, would have some amazing stories; and Moira from Schitt's Creek – just for a laugh.

-Home-cooked meal: I love to make my signature slow-cooked pulled pork with tacos, guacamole, salsa, spicy corn with Mexican cheese and black beans.
+Fakeaway: I love to make my signature slow-cooked pulled pork with tacos, guacamole, salsa, spicy sweetcorn with Mexican cheese and black beans.
 Building your own tacos makes for such a relaxed (and delicious) meal.

 Way to greet guests: A drink on arrival.
 I always have olives and antipasti laid out, and light scented candles.